notEthan/jsi/README.md

 end
 ```

+### A note on Classes

+The classes used to instantiate JSIs are dynamically generated subclasses of JSI::Base which include the JSI Schema Module of each schema describing the given instance.
+These are mostly intended to be ignored: applications aren't expected to instantiate these directly (rather, `#new_jsi` on a Schema or Schema Module is intended), and they are not intended for subclassing or method definition (applications should instead define methods on a schema's {JSI::Schema#jsi_schema_module}).

 ## Validation

 JSI implements all required features, and many optional features, for validation according to supported JSON Schema specifications.
 To validate instances, see methods {JSI::Base#jsi_validate}, {JSI::Base#jsi_valid?}, {JSI::Schema#instance_validate}, {JSI::Schema#instance_valid?}.